Eldon-Chung/eldon-chung.github.io/index.markdown

 ## Hobbies
 Besides teaching in my free time, I also love playing the guitar, and reading books.
 I might also code in my free time.
 Incidentally, I'm learning [Rust](https://www.rust-lang.org/), it's been interesting so far.

+I used to also shoot arrows.
+I had won 4 silver and 1 bronze medals during the 2016 NUS Indoors Archery Championship.
+I've since ended the hobby.
+Hoping to pick it back up when I have the time.